jellyfin-archive/jellyfin-docs/general/contributing/development.md

 * Before submitting a PR, squash "junk" commits together to keep the overall history clean.
 A single commit should cover a single significant change: avoid squashing all your changes together, especially for large PRs that touch many files, but also don't leave "fixed this", "whoops typo" commits in your branch history as this is needless clutter in the final history of the project.

 * Write a good title that quickly describes what has been changed.
 For example, "Add LDAP support to Jellyfin".
 As mentioned in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/), always use the imperative mood, and keep the title short but descriptive.
-The title will eventually be a changelog entry, so please try to use proper capitalization but no punctuation; note that the Core team may alter titles to better confirm to this standard before merging.
+The title will eventually be a changelog entry, so please try to use proper capitalization but no punctuation; note that the Core team may alter titles to better conform to this standard before merging.

 * For anything but the most trivial changes that can be described fully in the (short) title, follow the PR template and write a PR body to describe, in as much detail as possible: